Russian, Ukrainian tensions evident at UN after Vitaly Churkin's death

 - Ukraine calls for a minute of silence but blocks more formal condolences for Churkin

-- Russia slams Ukraine, saying "it's beyond good and evil.
+- Russia slams Ukraine over stance on Churkin: 'It's beyond good and evil'

-(CNN)The UN Security Council paid public tribute to late Russian ambassador Vitaly Churkin on Tuesday -- but tensions simmered behind the scenes, as Ukraine blocked a more formal statement of condolences.
+(CNN)The UN Security Council paid public tribute to late Russian Ambassador Vitaly Churkin on Tuesday -- but tensions simmered behind the scenes, as Ukraine blocked a more formal statement of condolences.

 The 15-nation Security Council stood for a minute of silence in honor of the popular and combative Russian diplomat, who died Monday after suffering from cardiac arrest.
 Tuesday would have been Churkin's 65th birthday.